postmanlabs/newman/README.md

 - `--no-insecure-file-read`<br />
   Prevents reading of files situated outside of the working directory.

+- `--postman-api-key-alias <value>`<br />
+  Specify the alias of the Postman-API-Key to be used for accessing resources in Postman-Cloud.

+- `--sync-environment`<br />
+  Update the corresponding environment in Postman-Cloud (if there is one) with the resultant environment.

 - `--export-environment <path>`<br />
   The path to the file where Newman will output the final environment variables file before completing a run.